Common Examples USCIS Immigration Fraud

 - Review immigration application before sending it to the USCIS.
 Hence, never sign a blank form.

-- keep copies of all the documents.
+- Keep copies of all the documents.

 - Do not sign the application with false information.